Power of quantum measurement in simulating unphysical operations: Advantages of measurement-controlled post-processing in practice

-The other application is the processing of quantum data, which involves a collection of tasks aimed at implementing extraction maps on input quantum states.
-Quantum algorithms have the potential to achieve quantum speedup owing to the vast information storage capabilities of quantum systems.
+In addition to information recovering, the other application we consider here is the processing of quantum data, which involves a collection of tasks aimed at implementing extraction maps on input quantum states.
+Quantum algorithms have the potential to achieve quantum speed-up owing to the vast information storage capabilities of quantum systems.
 However, this advantage also poses challenges in processing valuable information when quantum data contain a surplus of irrelevant details.
 To optimize the efficiency and accuracy of quantum algorithms, it is crucial to implement an extraction map that minimizes the spatial dimensions of quantum data while retaining as much useful information as possible.
 This is especially important for some quantum machine learning tasks.
-For example, in the quantum convolutional neural networks proposed in Ref.~\cite{cong2019quantum}, such operations are implemented by measurement-controlled unitaries, and hence are restricted to physical maps only.
+For example, in the quantum convolutional neural networks proposed in Ref.~\cite{cong2019quantum}, such operations are implemented by measurement-controlled unitaries and hence are restricted to physical maps only.

-Twisted channels can expand the range of applicable extraction to encompass unphyscial maps.
+Twisted channels can expand the range of applicable extraction to encompass unphysical maps.
 We consider an elementary operation called the \emph{entry extraction map} as an example.
 In particular, entry extraction maps extract entry-wise information of an input quantum state and blend these entries with zeros to form a new matrix while preserving the relative positions of the entries.
 Additionally, when an off-diagonal entry is extracted, its symmetrical counterpart must be extracted as well to maintain Hermiticity.
-The graphical illustration of an entry extraction map can be found in Fig.~\ref{fig:entry extraction}(a), and its mathematical definition is presented in the Appendix.
+The graphical illustration of an entry extraction map can be found in Fig.~\ref{fig:entry extraction}(a), and its mathematical definition is presented in Appendix~\ref{app:entry_ext}.

 To showcase the efficiency of quantum measurement, we compare the simulation costs between QPD and the twisted channel method for several entry extraction maps.
 The input quantum data for these maps are fixed to $6 \times 6$ matrices, while the output dimensions and indices sets extracted by these map are randomly selected.
 Fig.~\ref{fig:entry extraction}(b) illustrates that for all the selected extracting operations, measurement-controlled post-processing achieves the same or lower costs than QPD.